xan105/InputFusion/README.md

 This project aims to hook and re-implement various gamepad APIs such as XInput over [SDL](https://www.libsdl.org/).

-The goal is to allow XInput-only games to support any gamepad controller supported by SDL (over 200+) out of the box with zero configuration.
+The goal is to allow old and new games to support any gamepad controller supported by SDL (over 200+) out of the box with zero configuration.

 <p align="center">
   <img src="https://github.com/xan105/InputFusion/raw/main/screenshot/debug.png">